 - You’re helping your mom move into a medically-supervised dementia care unit

-- Your last work project resulted in a meltdown, and you need time to recoup
+- Your last work project resulted in a meltdown, and you need time to recover from the burnout

 - Your doctor suggests that you attend a group therapy workshop next month